Alexanderstaehle/DocSort/README.md

 ### Known Issues
 - File upload on web returns None for file path (seems to be an issue with Flet)
-- Classification has long inference time and low acc
-- Translation often fails since language is not properly detected (upgrade to large?)

-- Output language selection in AppBar
 - cleanup console outputs